TakumiNSakai/blogAgg/README.md

-# Gator
+# RSSagg

 A multi-player command line tool for aggregating RSS feeds and viewing the posts.

 ## Installation

 Make sure you have the latest [Go toolchain](https://golang.org/dl/) installed as well as a local Postgres database.
-You can then install `gator` with:
+You can then install `rssagg` with:

 ```bash
 go install ...